TOOTH MATRICES AND CONTACT POINT

 The system I would like to report about has overwhelmed me with his simple application.
 All needs in the filling of cavities of chewing teeth, both at milk teeth and permanent teeth, are covered by a quite number of matrix types.

 Walser Matrices simplify not only the restoration of the contact point but also improve the quality of it without causing risk for overhanging fillings or a leaky contact.
-Already for over 50 years the Dr. Walser Dental GmbH has manufactured dental instruments which are sold worldwide and more than 30.000 dentists use the unique Walser Matrices and forceps in their practices every day.
+Already for over 50 years the Dr. Walser Dental GmbH has manufactured dental instruments which are sold worldwide and tens of thousands of dentists use the unique Walser Matrices and forceps in their practices every day.
 Every matrix is manufactured by hand and can be used repeatedly.

 The system contains a great choice of matrices which are used in dependence of collocation and class of the carious cavity (front and posterior teeth), height of the crown and the distally defined awareness of the defect.